Annual Report 2022

 According to David McDonald, who lives in Washington but has offices in Portland, each person picks three organizations to which the others write checks.
 In the end, each person writes about six checks, although that sometimes “gets fudged,” he says.
 “The picking of the organizations is totally up to each person,” he adds.
 Also, the person who writes the least amount buys lunch, “so there is some incentive to up the ante, if you will.”
 “It is a joyous event every year,” David says.

 Some of them have beneficiaries they’ve been devoted to for years—including Friends of Mount Hood, Friends Foundation International, The Nature Conservancy, and Friends of the Columbia Gorge—but they also try to support different organizations each year.
+Twice, David McDonald has selected North Coast Land Conservancy as his beneficiary.
+He started visiting Manzanita when he moved to the Pacific Northwest in 1983 and “fell in love.”

 “I have spent many, many, many days on the North Coast ever since and have watched your organization grow and do good work so, that is how you got picked,” David says.